 Birmingham, Alabama, 35215

-Eligibility: State employees that are active members of the Alabama National Guard or Army Reserves, on orders for training or active duty.
+Who is eligible for Alabama State Employee Leave of Absence for Military Service ?
+State employees that are active members of the Alabama National Guard or Reserves, on orders for training or active duty.

 State, county and municipal officials, who enter the military or naval service at a time when a state of national emergency has been declared to exist by the President of the United States, have preservation of job status and reemployment rights.
 (Ala.
 Code 36-8-1-6)

 Alabama State Employee Veterans Hiring Preference: All persons who have been honorably discharged from the United States Armed Forces at any time shall have 5 points added to any earned ratings in examination for entrance to the state classified service.
 Honorably discharged Veterans with the present existence of a service-connected disability and entitled to pension, compensation or disability allowance under existing laws shall have 10 points added to any earned ratings.
 Spouses and Surviving Spouses of certain disabled or deceased Veterans may have the 10-point preference extended to them and added to any earned ratings.
 Veterans also receive preference on the classified service employment registers over non-Veterans with the same ratings.
 (Ala.
 Code § 36-26-15(b))

 Alabama Private Employment Veterans Preference: Private employers are authorized to have a written Veterans preference policy. ( Ala.CODE §§ 25-1-50 through 52 ).